Lynde and Harry Bradley Foundation

 - Lee Fang, How John Birch Society Extremism Never Dies: The Fortune Behind Scott Walker’s Union-Busting Campaign, ThinkProgress, February 21, 2011.

-- Brendan Fischer, ALEC Exposed in Wisconsin: The Hijacking of a State, ALEC Exposed, May 2012.
+- Brendan Fischer, Center for Media and Democracy, ALEC Exposed in Wisconsin: The Hijacking of a State, organizational report, May 2012.

 - Barbara Miner, Wisconsin's Progressive Tradition at Stake in the Recall Election, Milwaukee Journal Sentinel, May 14, 2012.